eurisko-us/eurisko-us.github.io/_pages/resources.md

 <b>Resubmissions Policy:</b> You can resubmit an assignment with corrections, and get up to 60% of the points back that you originally missed.
 For example, if you got a 70% and resubmitted after fixing all the issues in your assignment, then you could get back 60% of the original 30% that you missed, leaving you with a final score of 88%.

-<br>You can also submit quiz corrections, and get up to 30% of the points back that you originally missed.
+<br><br>You can also submit quiz corrections, and get up to 30% of the points back that you originally missed.
 For each part you missed, you need to answer the following:
 <font size="3em">
   <ol>
     <li>What was your misconception in your original answer?
 Why is it a misconception?</li>